Shijiazhuang: Railway

 Shijiazhuang is a transportation hub at the intersection point of the Beijing–Guangzhou, Taiyuan–Dezhou, and Shuozhou–Huanghua railways.
 The new Shijiazhuang railway station (opened December 2012) has a rare distinction of being served by both the "conventional" Beijing–Guangzhou Railway and the new Beijing–Guangzhou–Shenzhen–Hong Kong High-Speed Railway.
 Such an arrangement is fairly uncommon on China's high-speed rail network, as typically high-speed lines are constructed to bypass city cores, where the older "conventional" train stations are.

 In Shijiazhuang's case, to make it possible to bring the new high-speed railway into the central city, a 5 km long railway tunnel was constructed under the city.
 This is the first time a high-speed railway has been run under a Chinese city.

-There is also the smaller Shijiazhuang North railway station, used by trains going west toward Taiyuan without the need for passing though downtown.
+There is also the smaller Shijiazhuang North railway station, used by trains going west toward Taiyuan without the need for passing through downtown.